 Why North Busuanga in Coron

 We decided to ride all the way up to North Busuanga because when looking google map in satellite view, we saw that in the North, Coron has many small islands that looked quite close to the shore.
 We thought that it would be a cool experience to get a kayak and go explore these islands.
-After some ore googling where to rent a kayak in North Busuanga we read about a place called Vicki’s guesthouse in Maricaban Bay.
-Lots of people in TripAdvisor talked about a lovely lady, called Brenda, who works there and who could hook you up with a kayak (later on we found out that she now works together with The Cheeky Diver Inn).
+After some more googling where to rent a kayak in North Busuanga we read about a place called Vicki’s guesthouse in Maricaban Bay.
+Lots of people in TripAdvisor talked about a lovely lady who works there and who could hook you up with a kayak (later on we found out that she now works together with The Cheeky Diver Inn).